JAlcocerT/JAlcocerT/content/blog/outro-whatayear.md

 #### Stop Coding as in 2023

-{{< details title="AI Asisted Dev Tools...Codeium?ContinueDev?
-Copilot?Aide?Cursor?Cline...? 📌" closed="true" >}}
+{{< details title="AI Asisted Dev Tools...Codeium?
+ContinueDev?
+Copilot?
+Aide?
+Cursor?
+Cline...? 📌" closed="true" >}}

+I need to choose one...

 * ClaudeDev / [Cline](https://github.com/cline/cline) - https://www.youtube.com/watch?v=vU0LY8-P52A
 * ContnueDev - https://www.youtube.com/watch?v=qXNecVIxRi0&t=13s

-{{< /details >}}

-{{< details title="AI Asisted Web Search... 📌" closed="true" >}}

-Perplexity?
-Or **Perplexica**?

-* https://github.com/rashadphz/farfalle - 🔍 AI search engine - self-host with local or cloud LLMs
-* https://github.com/InternLM/MindSearch - 🔍 An LLM-based Multi-agent Framework of Web Search Engine (like Perplexity.ai Pro and SearchGPT)
-* Tavily
-* https://github.com/developersdigest/llm-answer-engine - Build a Perplexity-Inspired Answer Engine Using Next.js, Groq, Llama-3, Langchain, OpenAI, Upstash, Brave & Serper

 {{< /details >}}

 ---
 ## VectorDBs

 When you are using [embedding models](https://www.youtube.com/watch?v=QdDoFfkVkcw) to give LLMs context about your files, this is where that knowledge goes.